brunokoga/Montevideo/bestiary3_dir/zoog.md

 Commonly, zoogs eat fungi and plants, but they also have a taste for the meat of sentient creatures, treating the butchering and consumption of such beings as a rare privilege.
 Zoogs also detest cats, and go to great lengths to slay felines of any sort and devour them.

 Occasionally a zoog allows a spellcaster of especial depravity, or with interests in the mysteries of realms and creatures beyond the mortal world, to employ it as a familiar.
-A spellcaster must have the [Improved Familiar](feats#_improved-familiar feat, be chaotic neutral, and have an arcane caster level of 5th or higher to gain a zoog familiar.
+A spellcaster must have the [Improved Familiar](feats#_improved-familiar) feat, be chaotic neutral, and have an arcane caster level of 5th or higher to gain a zoog familiar.